Battle at Donetsk airport; new Ukraine leader says no talks with 'terrorists'

 "The doors are open to him, but there is no political paradise awaiting," he said.
 "He will have to bridge a gap between the country's east and west, and I sincerely hope that he will be able to do so."

-Poroshenko's most urgent task is finding a modus vivendi with the giant neighbour that has seemed poised to carve Ukraine up since mass protests in Kiev toppled a pro-Russian president in February.
+Poroshenko's most urgent task is finding a modus vivendi with the giant neighbor that has seemed poised to carve Ukraine up since mass protests in Kiev toppled a pro-Russian president in February.

 Poroshenko said Moscow's "argument about legitimacy has disappeared" as he had also topped the polls among those who were able to cast ballots in the eastern regions of Donetsk and Luhansk.